kleinschmidt/kleinschmidt.github.io/content/blog/a-year-of-letting-go.md

 murderously out the window, nearly six months after her kidneys suddenly gave out.

-And, of course, there was my mom's cancer.
+And, of course, there was my mom's cancer.  <!--more-->
 The journey from diagnosis (early 2020, colon cancer) through initial treatment (successful surgery, good prognosis) to recurrence and metastasis is probably a familiar one, at least in the broad strokes.
 But living through it, especially in the awful first year and a half of Covid where I wasn't able to visit, meant letting go of the optimistic stories that we were telling ourselves.
 And that brings me to the point of writing about this at all: what is left when you've let go of hope, certainty about the future, and a belief that you have some real control over the things that matter most to you?

 At first, I was mad.
 It felt like a terrible, cosmic injustice that my mom was diagnosed with a life threatening illness the same year she (reluctantly)